-Money and contracts, the heart of any real estate project.
-In a typical arrangement, the project has an operating partner, the person in charge of the whole process, and a capital partner, the person supplying seed money for a percent return on their investment.
+Money and contracts are the heart of any real estate project.
+In a typical arrangement, the project has an operating partner — the person in charge of the whole process — and a capital partner — the person supplying seed money for a percent return on their investment.
 Together, they will seek additional financing from a bank or other entity in the form of a loan.
 A pro forma is a spreadsheet that tracks how the development makes money in rent or sales and how that income is distributed to its partners and the bank.

 4. Building design

 Otherwise known as the architecture, electrical, mechanical and structural engineering, this is the know-how that makes a building perform well and be dignified.
 A deep understanding of building codes can help the small developer optimize the size and functionality of individual units while avoiding costly construction methodologies or mechanical systems.
 Context appropriate exterior detailing and quality material selection can both gain favor with the neighbors and help the building stand the test of time.

 5. Construction and construction management

 There are two key groups who make the construction or renovation of a building happen: skilled tradesmen and project managers.
 Leveraging the knowledge and work effort of the electricians, plumbers, welders, carpenters, roofers and installers is either a general contractor or construction manager.
 Regardless of the size and type of project, small developers need to carefully manage the process and risks involved in construction with thorough planning and contingency reserves.

 6. Marketing, sales, leasing and property management